muqeetsyed/qbilHub-roadmap/Project_Roadmap.md

     2. The document sending and reception capabilities will be implemented.
 The documents will only be sent and received by the admins.
 In additions they can view the PDF previews of the documents sent/received.
 - **R&D:** Basic requirement gathering for the phase.
 The R&D will be done already, this phase is just to get a gist and gather all the stuff up for the phase.
 This will take a week.
 - **Discussions and planning:** Non-technical discussions and plan out the tickets that  will be created for implemented this thing and plan the sprint break up accordingly.
 This will take about a week
 - **Prototype:** A working prototype of basic admin UI for hub setup + simulated transmission.
-The prototype will be kept simple and will be discussed with Sakib and Kashif to finalize a UI and take fine care of the UX.
+The prototype will follow the UI templates provided by Arshan and will be created taking fine care of the UX.
 This will be a 2-3 week process as there can be iterations.
 The prototype creation is an important step to be able to know what we are going to get at the end of the phase and to figure out any UI/UX level constraints that can arise over time and delay the actual implementation process.
 - **Technical planning** - Planning out the main work flow technically.
 The technical discussions will ofcourse be already taken and finalized, but there is still some stuff that will be done here.
 This will include inner details of implementation and will be done within the team exclusively.
 External help will be taken as and when needed.
 This will be a one week process.
 - **Implementation:** The main game finally begins where we will be implementing the phase.
 Small tickets will be created to make sure the implementation is tested along with the development.
 The first phase will take some time to setup the initial boilerplate.
 This can cause the time needed for this phase to be more that the other ones.
 The time estimate for this will heavily rely on the technology selected and the architecture chosen.
 But from the overview it looks like that a rough estimate of 4-5 months will be needed for the first phase.
 Please note the implementation will also include writing tests at each and every step and testing each path of execution properly.
 - **Refinement:** Code cleanup, reliability improvements, security hardening .
 This will be a final step in the implementation and can take a couple of weeks.
 - **Feedback:** Once the phase is implemented, we will need to get feedback from the customers to make sure we are on the right track.
+That will inject some agility in the project.
 This will help us to make sure we are building the HUB in the right direction and also help us to identify any gaps that we might have missed.
 This will be a one month process.
 - **Time frame** - A total of about 7-8 months will be taken for implementing the phase 1 fully.